Improving Action Quality Assessment using Weighted Aggregation: Introduction

 Action quality assessment (AQA) addresses the problem of developing a system that can automatically judge the quality of an action performed by a human.
 This is done by processing a video of the performance and assigning a score to it.
-The motivation to develop such a system stems from its potential use in applications such as health care \cite{measureingQualityOfExcercise}, sports video analysis\cite{amIBaller}, skill discrimination for a specific task\cite{AQAmultipleaction}, assessing the skill of trainees in professions such as surgery\cite{surgiacalSkill}.
-Such a system might also have use in video retrieval systems based on action quality based ranking or rehabilitation assisting programs.
-Despite this, there have been relatively few works in the literature investigating this problem.
-However, in recent years, some works\cite{AQAmultipleaction, asessQualityOfActions, learningToScoreOlympic, s3dAQA, uncertainAQA} have given attention on this problem.
-Most of the currently available datasets dedicated for action quality assessment contain videos of athletes performing some action (diving, snowboarding, etc.) and corresponding scores assigned by expert human judges.
+The motivation to develop such a system stems from its potential use in applications such as health care \cite{measureingQualityOfExcercise}, sports video analysis \cite{WhatandHow}, skill discrimination for a specific task \cite{aqamultipleaction}, assessing the skill of trainees in professions such as surgery \cite{surgiacalSkill}, etc.

-Almost all the works in this domain have treated the problem of assigning a score to a video of human action performance as a regression problem \cite{AQAmultipleaction, asessQualityOfActions, learningToScoreOlympic, s3dAQA}.
-Most approaches boil down to extracting higher-level features from a set of frames belonging to an RGB video of the action and finally training a linear-regressor to predict a score based on these features.
-Most of them \cite{asessQualityOfActions, learningToScoreOlympic, s3dAQA} utilize a convolutional neural network\cite{CNNoriginal} to extract complex higher-level features to train the linear-regressor on.
-More specifically, the best performing models \cite{WhatandHow, asessQualityOfActions, learningToScoreOlympic} make use of the C3D network\cite{c3dPaper}.
+Almost all existing works have treated AQA as a regression problem \cite{aqamultipleaction, asessQualityOfActions, learningToScoreOlympic}.
+As shown in Figure \ref{img:general}, most approaches boil down to dividing an RGB video of the action in multiple clips, extracting higher-level features from each clip, aggregating them, and then training a linear-regressor to predict a score based on these aggregated features.
+Most of these works \cite{asessQualityOfActions, learningToScoreOlympic, s3dAQA} utilize a convolutional neural network \cite{CNNoriginal} to extract complex higher-level features and simple averaging to aggregate the features.
+The best performing models \cite{WhatandHow, asessQualityOfActions, learningToScoreOlympic} make use of the Convolutional-3D (C3D) network \cite{c3dPaper} with average aggregation.

-In the image classification domain, the introduction of ResNets translated into better feature extraction and higher performance not only in image classification but also in related image-based tasks such as semantic segmentation, object recognition \cite{resnetPaper}.
-3D versions of ResNets capable of processing videos have been proposed and shown to achieve state-of-the-art results in the task of action recognition \cite{3DresnetPaper}.
-A slight variation of this, called (2+1)D ResNets, also has been proposed by Tran et al.\cite{2p1dPaper} which decouples the spatial and temporal dimensions of convolution.
-The authors demonstrated superior performance on action recognition datasets with this architecture.